It's a great, big world and we’re so stoked that you’re about to get out there and explore it!

 Never keep your passport in an easy-to-access pocket on your bag.
 The absolute best place for your passport to be is in a safe at a hotel or in your locker at a hostel.

-Deciding Where to Go for Your First International Trip
+2. Decide Where to Go on Your First International Trip

 Perhaps you’ve been dreaming for a long time about seeing elephants in Thailand or visiting the pyramids in Egypt.
 Maybe you don't know where exactly, but you just know you need to go.
 If you’re overwhelmed by all the incredible places you can see now that you have a passport then it may be hard to choose which destination to visit on your first international trip.